brbass/ibex/install.rst

 Install ibex
 ------------

-Ibex is designed to be built in place.
+ibex is designed to be built in place.
 For a build outside of the source directory, the install directory will need to be changed in the CMakeLists.txt file in this directory.

 - Choose release type (Debug or Release) in the CMakeLists.txt file in this directory (./CMakeLists.txt)
   - For debugging, remove the -O3 symbol